IBT-FMI/NeuroGentooProject/doc/BuildServerExamples.md

 * A repository with a .gentoo directory compliant with the aforementioned specification placed in the root of the repository .
 * A BuildServer instance.
-* A continuous integration platform supporting custom image submission (the current example uses TravisCI, which supports custom docker images via a Docker-in-Docker infrastructure)
+* A continuous integration platform supporting custom image submission (the current example uses Travis CI, which supports custom docker images via a Docker-in-Docker infrastructure)
-* An image storage infrastructure (the current example uses DockerHub, the foremost storage infrastructure for Docker images)
+* An image storage infrastructure (the current example uses Docker Hub, the foremost storage infrastructure for Docker images)

 ### Docker Hub